Two-Loop QCD Anomalous Dimensions of Flavour-Changing Four-Quark Operators Within and Beyond the Standard Model

 Section~\ref{sec:transf} is devoted to performing a consistency check of our $\Delta F=1$~ and $\Delta F=2$~ results.
 The current--current ADM of $\Delta F=1$~ operators is transformed there to such an operator basis, in which the $\Delta F=2$ results can be easily read off.
 This calculation serves also as a preparation for the comparison with Ciuchini et al.~\cite{CFLMSS97}.
 Comparison with this article and other existing literature is the subject of section~\ref{sec:comp}.
 We conclude in section \ref{sec:concl}.

 In appendix A, we list the evanescent operators relevant to the $\Delta F=2$ calculation.
 In appendix B, an analogous list for the $\Delta F=1$ case is presented.
 Appendix C contains additional evanescent operators that become important {\em only} when one wants to derive the $\Delta F=2$ results from the $\Delta F=1$ ones, as in section \ref{sec:transf}.
 Appendix D is devoted to recalling and generalizing the notion of ``Greek projections''.
-Finally, appendix E contains a list of separate contributions from different diagrams to the one- and two-loop ADMs for $\Delta F=1$ operators with Dirac structures (\ref{newstr}).
+Appendix E contains a list of separate contributions from different diagrams to the one- and two-loop ADMs for $\Delta F=1$ operators with Dirac structures (\ref{newstr}).
+Finally, in appendix F, we outline our determination of two-loop mixing via penguin diagrams that involves beyond-SM operators.

 \newsection{Direct calculation of the ADM in the $\Delta F=2$ case} For definiteness, we shall consider here operators responsible for the $K^0$--$\bar{K}^0$ mixing.
 There are 8 such operators of dimension 6.
 They can be split into 5 separate sectors, according to the chirality of the quark fields they contain.
 The operators belonging to the first three sectors (VLL, LR and SLL) read \bea Q_1^{\rm VLL} &=& (\bar{s}^{\alpha} \gamma_{\mu} P_L d^{\alpha}) (\bar{s}^{ \beta} \gamma^{\mu} P_L d^{ \beta}), \nnb\\[4mm] Q_1^{\rm LR} &=& (\bar{s}^{\alpha} \gamma_{\mu} P_L d^{\alpha}) (\bar{s}^{ \beta} \gamma^{\mu} P_R d^{ \beta}), \nnb\\ Q_2^{\rm LR} &=& (\bar{s}^{\alpha} P_L d^{\alpha}) (\bar{s}^{ \beta} P_R d^{ \beta}), \nnb\\[4mm] Q_1^{\rm SLL} &=& (\bar{s}^{\alpha} P_L d^{\alpha}) (\bar{s}^{ \beta} P_L d^{ \beta}), \nnb\\ Q_2^{\rm SLL} &=& (\bar{s}^{\alpha} \sigma_{\mu\nu} P_L d^{\alpha}) (\bar{s}^{ \beta} \sigma^{\mu\nu} P_L d^{ \beta}), \eea where $\sigma_{\mu\nu} = \f{1}{2} [\gamma_{\mu}, \gamma_{\nu}]$ and $P_{L,R} =\f{1}{2} (1\mp \gamma_5)$.
 The operators belonging to the two remaining sectors (VRR and SRR) are obtained from $Q_1^{\rm VLL}$ and $Q_i^{\rm SLL}$ by interchanging $P_L$ and $P_R$.
 Since QCD preserves chirality, there is no mixing between different sectors.
 Moreover, the ADMs in the VRR and SRR sectors are the same as in the VLL and SLL sectors, respectively.
 In the following, we shall consider only the VLL, LR and SLL sectors.